Advice > Consulting

 2. Perform the calculations

 After learning the formulas earlier in this guide, you should be able to manage the first step.
-But performing the mental maths calculations will probably take some more practice.
+But performing the mental math calculations will probably take some more practice.

-Mental maths is a muscle.
+Mental math is a muscle.
 But for most of us, it’s a muscle you haven’t exercised since high school.
-As a result, your case interview preparation should include some maths training.
+As a result, your case interview preparation should include some math training.

 If you don't remember how to calculate basic additions, substractions, divisions and multiplications without a calculator, that's what you should focus on first.